 The Code contains a series of principles and provisions.
 It is not, however, mandatory for companies to follow these principles.
 Instead, companies must disclose how they have applied them and disclose, if applicable, any areas of non-compliance along with an explanation for the non-compliance.
 In contrast, US companies listed on the NYSE are required to adopt and disclose corporate governance guidelines adopted by the NYSE.

 The Code's principles recommend that at least half the Board, excluding the Chair, should consist of independent Non-Executive Directors.
-As at 18 February 2019, the Board consisted of the Chair, independent at the time of his appointment, three Executive Directors and independent Non-Executive Directors.
+As at 17 February 2020, the Board consisted of the Chair, independent at the time of his appointment, three Executive Directors and eight independent Non-Executive Directors.
 NYSE listing rules applicable to US companies state that companies must have a majority of independent directors.
-The NYSE set out five bright line tests for director independence.
+The NYSE set out six bright line tests for director independence.
 The Board's judgment is that all of its Non-Executive Directors are independent.
 However, it did not explicitly take into consideration the NYSE's tests in reaching this determination.

 Chair and Chief Executive Officer

 The Code recommends that the Chair and Chief Executive Officer should not be the same individual to ensure that there is a clear division of responsibility for the running of the Company's business.
 There is no corresponding requirement for US companies.
 The roles of Chair and Chief Executive Officer were, as at 22 February 2021 and throughout 2020, fulfilled by separate individuals.